kleinerman/dobie/docs/front_end_specs.rst

 Add Access
 ~~~~~~~~~~

-Before pressing "new" button an specific person or an entire organization should be selected and the following window will appear:
+Before pressing **"add"** button an specific person or an entire organization should be selected and the following window will appear:

 .. image:: images_front_end_specs/add_access.png

-In this window a "Zone" should be selected.
+In this window a **"Zone"** should be selected.
 To get all the zones the following REST method should be sent to the server:

 **Method:** GET